denisgaudare/fiches-pratiques/helm-fiches-pratiques/README.md

 # Helm katas

-A set of Helm exercises actively used by [Eficode Academy](https://www.eficode.com/academy)
+A set of Helm exercises

 ## Overview of exercises